finos/common-domain-model/documentation/source/product-model.rst

 .. code-block:: Haskell

- type OptionPayout extends PayoutBase:
-   [metadata key]
-   buyerSeller BuyerSeller (1..1)
-   optionType OptionTypeEnum (0..1)
-   feature OptionFeature (0..1)
+ type OptionPayout extends OptionPayoutBase: buyerSeller BuyerSeller (1..1) feature OptionFeature (0..1) observationTerms ObservationTerms (0..1) schedule CommoditySchedule (0..1)
-   exerciseTerms OptionExercise (1..1)
-   underlier Product (1..1)

 This nesting of the product component is another example of a composable product model.
 One use case is an interest rate swaption for which the high-level product uses the ``OptionPayout`` type and underlier is an Interest Rate Swap composed of two ``InterestRatePayout`` types.
 Similiarly, the product underlying an Equity Swap composed of an ``InterestRatePayout`` and an ``EquityPayout`` would be a non-contractual product: an equity security.